Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Positive-root torus actions

-The statement follows from a well-known theorem of Amitsur and Levitzki \cite{AmLev1, AmLev2} which states that the minimal degree of an identity (and hence a relation) for the algebra of $N$ by $N$ is $2N$.
-The Amitsur -- Levitzki theorem means that the free algebra $F_n=\mathbb{K}\langle x_1,\ldots, x_n\rangle$ is locally isomorphic to the algebra of $N\times N$ generic matrices.
-The term \emph{local isomorphism} between two $\mathbb{K}$-algebras with polynomial identities means that there exists a $\mathbb{K}$-module isomorphism between the submodules of words of length $<2N$ ($N$ a constant) with the additional requirement that the product of two monomials, each of degree $<N$, is mapped by the $\mathbb{K}$-module isomorphism to the product of their images.
-In our case, the constant $N$ is given by the size of the generic matrices.
+\begin{Cprop} If the Jacobian matrix of the induced endomorphism at any reduction modulo the T-ideal is invertible, then the Jacobian matrix of the initial endomorphism of the free associative algebra is invertible. \end{Cprop} \begin{proof} The assertion follows from the well-known observation of Amitsur and Levitzki that the minimal degree of an identity (and hence relation) for the algebra of $m\times m$ matrices is $2m$.
+(In fact equality holds by the Amitsur-Levitzki theorem \cite{AmLev1}.)
+Hence the free algebra $F_n=\mathbb{K}\langle z_1,\ldots, z_n\rangle$ is \textbf{locally isomorphic} to the algebra $\mathbb{K}\langle Y_1,\dots, Y_n\rangle_m$ of $m\times m$ generic matrices, in the following sense: A \emph{local isomorphism} between two $\mathbb{K}$-algebras with polynomial identities is a $\mathbb{K}$-module isomorphism between the submodules of words of length $<2m$ ($m$ constant) with the additional requirement that the product of two monomials, each of degree $<m$, is mapped by the $\mathbb{K}$-module isomorphism to the product of their images.
+In our case, the constant $m$ is given by the size of the generic matrices.